REACH and EU Exit

 The enforcing authorities for REACH provisions are the:

 - Health and Safety Executive for Northern Ireland (HSENI), and the

-The enforcing auithorities will take enforcement action relating to the offence of breaching marketing and use restrictions contained in Annex XVII – where the chemical in question poses threat to the environment.
+The enforcing authorities will take enforcement action relating to the offence of breaching marketing and use restrictions contained in Annex XVII of the REACH Regulation – where the chemical in question poses threat to the environment.

-The other enforcing authorities will also support the Competent Authority - HSE/HSENI by checking for offences relating to using an Annex XIV chemical without proper authorisation, or failure to follow the conditions of an authorisation.
+The other enforcing authorities will also support the Competent Authority - HSE/HSENI by checking for offences relating to using a chemical in Annex XIV of the REACH Regulation without proper authorisation, or failure to follow the conditions of an authorisation.

 Further information on REACH regulations can be viewed at the following links:

 - The REACH Enforcement Regulations 2008

 - A list of changes made to the REACH Regs 2008

 - The UK REACH Competent Authority, based within Health and Safety Executive (HSE)